From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

 Observe that each $a$- or $b$-region is a subsurface of $\Sigma$, and each of its boundary components alternates between transition and boundary arcs.
 We put one vertex at each endpoint of each transition or boundary arc --- those vertices are called \emph{arc endpoints} --- and an additional vertex in the interior of each transition arc --- those are called \emph{transition vertices}.
+In the exceptional case of a transition arc that is a loop, there is one arc endpoint at the unique endpoint, and one transition vertex in the interior of the arc.
 Then we add boundary arcs and half-transition arcs as edges.
 In order to complete this to a cellulation of $\Sigma$, we need to add more edges (until the edge set cuts $\Sigma$ into discs), but in light of Corollary \ref{cor:surf-dec}, the way we do this is irrelevant as we will estimate the total curvature of $\Sigma$ by counting the interior curvature of each region, and the interior curvature does not depend on how a subsurface is subdivided into discs.
 Likewise, it suffices to define the total angle of each vertex inside each region, without specifying how the total angle is split between the faces of $\Sigma$.
+Note that, for any choice of cellulation of $\Sigma$, we can pick angles for all corners in the cellulation with specified total angles in the regions of $\Sigma$ --- indeed, such a choice amounts to solving a system of affine equations where each variable --- corresponding to an angle --- appears in exactly one equation --- corresponding to the total angle of the associated vertex in the relevant region.

 The angle structure is now defined as follows.